Events Calendar Available

-Please go to Parish Hall, Parish Hall Events to see the calendar of everything that is on in the hall each month, and to help you should you wish to book the hall or meeting room for any event or activity.
+Please go to the Parish Hall Events Calendar to see the calendar of everything that is on in the hall each month, and to help you should you wish to book the hall or meeting room for any event or activity.
 Or use this link:

 Use the following link to sort out any street lighting problem you notice around our parish: http://www.cumbria.gov.uk/roads-transport/highways-pavements/reporting-problem-on-highway/WDM/default.asp

-The garden waste scheme with Eden District Council runs from April to October and we are allowed one skip per month.
-The first green skip has arrived and when full we have to phone EDC to collect it and provide an empty one.
+The garden waste scheme with Eden District Council runs from April to October and we are allowed seven skips per year.
+When the skip is full we have to phone EDC to collect it and provide an empty one.

 If anyone has any real problems disposing of green waste, please ask a Parish Councillor and they will certainly try to help.